World's #1 on-line resource since 1989• -----

 October 30, 2013

 Hello cousin Tran.
-I can't help you technically on that, but as website operator perhaps I can make a suggestion that may help you get helpful answers from others ...
+I can't help you technically, but as website curator I suggest ...

-There has already been an extensive discussion on this topic, suggesting very specific titration procedures and analytical equipment -- so please try your best to frame your question in terms of what has already been said, asking questions about what you didn't understand or explaining why you feel the suggestions may not be applicable to your situation.
+There has been an extensive discussion, suggesting specific titration procedures and analytical equipment -- please try to frame your question in terms of what has already been said, asking questions about what you didn't understand or explaining why you feel the suggestions may not be applicable to your situation.
 Otherwise it can look like you're asking people to do arithmetic for you; they won't.
 Thanks!

 Ted Mooney, P.E.

 finishing.com - Pine Beach, New Jersey

 Determining nitrate concentration in HNO3/HF acid bathSeptember 30, 2015 -- this entry appended to this thread by editor in lieu of spawning a duplicative thread